Yumehito Imanari: DDT Pro-Wrestling (2013–present)

-Pro Wrestling Zero1 (2020-present)
+Pro Wrestling Zero1 (2020–present)

-Imanari is also known for competing in Pro Wrestling Zero1.
-He won the 2020 edition of the Furinkazan Tournament by teaming up with Shinjiro Otani defeating Revengers (Takuya Sugawara and Masato Tanaka) in the first round, Voodoo Murders (Yoshikazu Yokoyama and Chris Vice) in the semi-finals and The Kubota Brothers (Yasu Kubota and Hide Kubota) in the final from December 25 which was also for the vacant NWA Intercontinental Tag Team Championship.
-At the 2021 edition of the event he teamed up with Yuna Manase and fell short to Hartley Jackson and Junya Matsunaga in the first round.
+Imanari has also competed in Pro Wrestling Zero1.
+In 2020, Imanari and Shinjiro Otani won the 2020 edition of the Furinkazan Tournament.
+The pair defeated the Revengers (Takuya Sugawara and Masato Tanaka) in the first round, Voodoo Murders (Yoshikazu Yokoyama and Chris Vice) in the semi-finals, and the Kubota Brothers (Yasu Kubota and Hide Kubota) in the final on December 25.
+In the process, Imanari and Otani won the vacant NWA Intercontinental Tag Team Championship.
+At the 2021 edition of the event, Imanari teamed up with Yuna Manase and lost to Hartley Jackson and Junya Matsunaga in the first round.